 Shylashri Shankar is a senior fellow at the Centre for Policy Research.
 Her intellectual and research interests include constitutionalism and religious freedom, ‘activism’ and policy making by the judiciary, impact of anti-terror laws on civil liberties, conceptual history and migration of ideas between judiciaries, urbanisation and old cities, and the political economy of anti-poverty initiatives.
 She is currently working on an urban ethnography of a sixteenth-century neighbourhood in Hyderabad.

 She is the author of Scaling Justice: India’s Supreme Court, Anti-Terror Laws and Social Rights and co-author (with Raghav Gaiha) of Battling Corruption: Has NREGA Reached India’s Rural Poor.
 She has also written on judicial activism in India and Sri Lanka, transformative courts in the Global South, cross-judicial engagement on secularism in India, Sri Lanka and South Africa, ethnic conflict in South Asia and the Middle East, and on the politics and impact of anti-poverty programs.
-A Food Biography of India, her new book will be out soon.
+Turmeric Nation is her latest book.

 Publisher: Speaking Tiger Books (forthcoming)

 What one consumes as food plays a major role in defining not just the physical well-being but also has an impact on facets of one’s identity.